vygr/ChrysaLisp/doc/ASSIGNMENT.md

 While it's possible to use the compilation to do basic things like math, it really starts to get interesting when combined with some other functions that allow management of local stack variables.
-Any symbols appearing in the parsed output will be search for in the nested symbol scopes.
-These symbols are not the same as the Lisp level symbols, they are managed by a few scope creation and symbol declaration functions.
+Any symbols appearing in the parsed output will be search for in the nested variable scopes.
+These variables are not the same as Lisp level symbols, they are managed by a few scope creation and variable declaration functions.

 ```
 	(byte 'x 'y ...)